bspeice/speice.io/_posts/2018-12-15-allocation-safety.md

 ```

 **Yes**: Because Boxes allow us to work with things that are of unknown size, it has to allocate
-on the heap even though the vector has a known size at compile time.
-Some release builds may
-optimize out the Box in this specific example, but it's not guaranteed to happen.
+on the heap.
+While the `Box` is unnecessary in this snippet (release builds will optimize out
+the allocation), reserving heap space more generally is needed to pass a dynamically sized type
+to another function.

 ## Example 3